 Prostitution etc should be prevented, because most people wouldn’t want to do it freely, so it must be pushed on those who do it:

 Why it’s false: Again, free choice is a filter.
+The people who choose to do these things presumably find them better than their alternatives.

 Why it’s believed: If most people wouldn’t be prostitutes, it follows that it is probably quite bad.
 If a small number of people do want to be prostitutes, they are probably wrong.
 The alternative is that they are correct, and the rest of society is wrong.
 It is less likely that a small number of people is correct than a large number.
-Since these people are wrong, and their being wrong will harm them (most people would really hate to be prostitutes), it is good to prevent them acting on either their false value estimates, or coercion.
+Since these people are wrong, and their being wrong will harm them (most people would really hate to be prostitutes), it is good to prevent them acting on either their false value estimates.

 Why it’s false: Again, choice is a filter.
 For an arbitrary person doing X, it might terrible, but it is still often good for people who want it.
 Plus, being forced to do a thing often decreases its value.